The Building Blocks for Implementing a Successful Patient Engagement Solution

 A white paper on choosing a scalable, integrated patient care technology solution.

-This white paper looks at how greater emphasis is being placed on enhancing the patient experience in hospital and healthcare settings.
-This is the result of patient satisfaction and HCAHPS scores having a direct impact on the bottom line in terms of retaining reimbursements and referrals.
+This white paper looks at how greater emphasis is being placed on enhancing the patient experience in hospital and healthcare settings and choosing interactive technologies to support those efforts.
+Patient satisfaction and HCAHPS scores have a direct impact on the bottom line in terms of retaining reimbursements and referrals.
 Targeted technology solutions such as touch-enabled interactive e-whiteboards and e-tablets, enterprise software platforms and app-based patient televisions are available to help facilities increase patient engagement and manage to healthcare regulation metrics.
 While many community and mid-size healthcare facilities might believe such solutions are out of reach, the reality is the technology is scalable and can be implemented quickly and cost-effectively with a high return on the investment.